 Step 4: Review and update your imported data

-If everything was imported successfully, then now you should see your products, customer and order data on your Shopify’s Admin Panel.
+If everything was imported successfully, then now you should see your products, customer, and order data on your Shopify’s Admin Panel.

 But what if some information is missing?

 Don’t worry; you can always add it manually directly from the corresponding section of the Admin Panel.
-Just go to Products and Add new product.
-Or you can go to Customers and Add new customer if you’re missing any contact.
+Just go to Products and Add a new product.
+Or you can go to Customers and Add new customers if you’re missing any contact.
 Shopify is a very intuitive platform, friendly for the user, you will learn how to use it in no time!

 As we want everything to be perfect on your new store, here we compiled a brief description of other things that you may find during the reviewing of your new site, so there are no surprises during the process:

-Import was successful, but with changes: If some of the imported information had changes, you will see specific messages in the Products to review section of your import summary.
+Import was successful, but with changes: If some of the imported information had changed, you will see specific messages in the Products to review section of your import summary.
 Just click over View items and edit the products and customers as you need!

-Your products have imported successfully but they aren’t published: If your products were hidden on your Etsy store, they will remain hidden here and won’t be available for purchase unless you make them available.
+Your products have been imported successfully but they aren’t published: If your products were hidden on your Etsy store, they will remain hidden here and won’t be available for purchase unless you make them available.

 Imported products are missing details: Just go to the product description, on the product page, and add the information that is missing.

 Product variants failed to import: If your product was missing a variant option on your Etsy store it won’t get imported correctly.
-You will have to add this product manually on your Shopify store.
+You will have to add this product manually to your Shopify store.

 Some specific customers or orders failed to import: This can happen for example, if you have customers with the same emails address or phone number.
 Only the most recent customer entry with duplicated data is imported, not all of them, so you will need to add the old ones manually.

-Last Tip: Delete a store data import
+BONUS: Delete a store data import

 If you’re not happy with a data import, you can always delete it.
 This may happen if after revision you see that there are many failed items.
 If that’s the case, it might be helpful to remove the import and try again.

-Bear in mind that you can only delete your last import, and that you must wait for the data to be deleted completely before you can start another import.
+Bear in mind that you can only delete your last import and that you must wait for the data to be deleted completely before you can start another import.

 On the Import complete page, click Delete import.